FlavScents AInsights Entry for Methyl 2-Methyl Butyrate (CAS: 868-57-5)

 - Molecular Weight: 116.16 g/mol

-Methyl 2-methyl butyrate is an ester compound characterized by its fruity odor, which is primarily attributed to its ester functional group.
-This compound is often used in flavor and fragrance formulations due to its pleasant, fruity aroma reminiscent of apples and pineapples.
+Methyl 2-methyl butyrate is an ester characterized by its fruity aroma, which is attributed to its ester functional group.
+The structure-odor relationship is significant as the ester linkage contributes to its volatility and characteristic scent profile, making it a valuable compound in flavor and fragrance formulations.

 Citation hooks: FlavScents; PubChem; FEMA